talkable/talkable-docs/source/ecommerce.rst

 Integration Options
 ###################

-Curebit integrates with e-commerce platforms or custom web sites through JavaScript calls to our API.
+Talkable integrates with e-commerce platforms or custom web sites through JavaScript calls to our API.
 But most customers can integrate quickly without knowing how to code.